How to be branded racist by a Tweet

 When criticism is disallowed, we move towards autocracy.
 The fact that union members were not told in advance that such a speech would occur, and that union members were instead invited to attend a gathering for social reasons only, was disconcerting, and I know I was not the only person who found portions of the speech were cringeworthy–but one can forgive someone for being relatively inexperienced at public speaking, and possibly the lack of notice for Ms. Benson’s address was simply an organizational gaffe.

 I was objecting instead to the content of the speech.
 Essentially, a hired speaker was flown across the country by my union and this colleague assumed her audience was largely ignorant of First Nations and First Nations issues.
-The speaker also inferred that her audience harboured prejudices against First Nations — and such attitudes had to be acknowledged and cleansed.
-I objected to being pre-judged.
+The speaker also inferred that her audience harboured prejudices against First Nations and such attitudes had to be acknowledged and cleansed.
+In a nutshell: TWUC’s representative pre-judged her audience and presumed we all required re-programming.

 “Falsehood flies, and the Truth comes limping after it.” — Jonathan Swift in “The Examiner” (1710)